-“This is a fantastic idea which will be very much appreciated by our hard working teams because it helps to make their lives that bit easier.
-It is being targeted at our staff who work on into evening and will really appreciate this extra support.
+“This is a fantastic idea which was very much appreciated by our hard working teams because it helped to make their lives that bit easier.
+It was targeted at our staff who work on into evening and really appreciated the extra support.

 “We have been very touched by the many offers of support we have received from our local community and I want to thank everyone who is doing so.
-Thanks to Kate and Wendy for the time and effort they have taken to get this scheme started and we very much hope it will be a great success.”
+Thanks to Kate and Wendy for the time and effort they took to get this scheme started and to make it such a success.”

 Holly East, owner of the Old White Hart said, “When we heard about this scheme, we knew that we had to be part of it straight away.
 We got in touch with the organisers in Yorkshire and started planning how we get the staff, the food and the delivery services in place.
 And thanks to all, within a few days, we were ready to go!”

-The pub cooks the meals each morning, catering for all tastes and allergens, and they’re then taken at 0945 by Route 1 Express Couriers to the hospital where doctors, nurses and health workers can pick them up, free of charge.
+The pub cooked the meals each morning, catering for all tastes and allergens, and they were then taken at 0945 by Route 1 Express Couriers to the hospital where doctors, nurses and health workers could pick them up, free of charge.

 Lee Haines of Route 1 Express Couriers said, “We all want to show our support for the NHS and all health and care workers at this time of emergency.
-When I was approached to see if we could help with Food4Heroes, it was a no-brainer to say, yes, of course, when do we start?
-I would urge people to give generously to pay for the costs of the meals for as long as they are needed.
+When I was approached to see if we could help with Food4Heroes, it was a no-brainer to say, yes, of course, when do we start?”

 Debbie Groome of Butterfly Crafts is making her contribution too – supplying her amazing, hand made rich chocolate tiffin cakes – a welcome treat during a hard-working day.